NoaZrihan/NoaZrihan/README.md

 # Hi there, I'm Noa Zrihan! 👋
 ## About Me 🚀

-I'm a passionate Data Analyst with experience in SQL.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+Data Analyst driven by curiosity and a strong analytical mindset.
+Skilled in SQL and committed to transforming data into clear, actionable insights.
+I enjoy diving into challenging problems and continuously expanding my knowledge.

 - 🌱 Currently learning: Business Administration & Accounting
 - 🔭 Working on: